NickMBR/FlokTemplate/README.md

 Build SQLite
 -------------

-After you install the dependencies, sqlite must be compiled to the target's platform, do to this, this project uses [electron-rebuild](https://github.com/electron/electron-rebuild)
+After you install the dependencies, sqlite must be compiled to the target's platform, using [electron-rebuild](https://github.com/electron/electron-rebuild)

-Run this command to rebuild sqlite (configured via package.json):
+Run this command to rebuild sqlite (configured via package.json)

 	npm run rebuild

 Initialize the database